 Warning: Take great care when opening executable file formats received via email or downloaded from websites you're not familiar with.
 See my List of Executable File Extensions for a listing of file extensions to avoid and why.

-FLAC files can be opened by nearly every popular media player but usually only with a plugin or extension installed.
+FLAC files can be opened with VLC media player but also with nearly every other popular media player.
+This will usually require a plugin or extension to be installed.
 Many Windows programs also exist for encoding FLAC files from CD or other sources.
-Creative's MediaSource music management tool, included with some of the company's popular sound hardware, can also play FLAC files, as well as convert them to various formats.

 The Free Lossless Audio Codec community hosts a website dedicated to the format and keeps a well maintained list of programs that support FLAC: FLAC Download Page.

-If you know of any other programs that open, edit, or create FLAC files, please send me a quick email and let me know the name of the program so I can update this page.
+If you know anything else useful about FLAC files, please let me know so I can update this page.

 If you find that an application on your PC does try to open the FLAC file but it's the wrong application or if you would rather have another installed program open FLAC files, see my How To Change the Default Program for a Specific File Extension guide for making that change in Windows.